spryker/spryker-docs/docs/pbc/all/data-exchange/202404.0/spryker-middleware-powered-by-alumio/incrementally-import-products-with-spryker-middleware-powered-by-alumio.md

 5. For **Subscriber**, enter and select **HTTP Subscriber**.
 6. For **Request URI**, enter `/api/rest/v1/products`.
 7. For **Payload type**, enter and select **Encoded data**.
-8. For **Request Parameters**, enter the following string: `search={"updated":[{"operator":">","value":"&{lastTimestamp}"}]}&limit=10`.
+8. For **Request Parameters**, select **string** and enter the following string: `search={"updated":[{"operator":">","value":"&{lastTimestamp}"}]}&limit=10`.
 Make sure to define the `limit` value with the number of products you want to import.
 If you want to import all updated products, see [Batch products import](/docs/pbc/all/data-exchange/{{page.version}}/spryker-middleware-powered-by-alumio/integration-apps/akeneo-pim-integration-app/configure-the-akeneo-pim-integration-app/configure-the-data-integration-path-between-akeneo-and-sccos.html#batch-products-import).

 ![http-subscriber](https://spryker.s3.eu-central-1.amazonaws.com/docs/pbc/all/data-exchange/spryker-middleware-powered-by-alumio/integration-apps/akeneo-pim-integration-app/tutorials-and-howtos/docs%5Cpbc%5Call%5Cdata-exchange%5C202311.0%5Ctutorials-and-howtos%5Chow-to-incrementally-import-products-with-spryker-middleware-powered-by-alumio/1-http-subscriber.png)